Program Description (CLICK HERE FOR PDF VERSION)

 Students are encouraged to take elective courses that will enhance their learning experience and/or provide focused study on a particular topic.
 Please check the DLSPH timetable for a list of courses available each academic year.
 If you have any questions about the appropriateness of a course, please speak with the MPH Epidemiology Program Director.

-All MPH Epidemiology students complete at least one practicum placement in an applied public health or research setting and should include some element of quantitative work.
+All MPH Epidemiology students complete at least one practicum placement in an applied public health or research setting and must include an element of quantitative work.
 Students wanting a thesis-like experience should explore the capstone option (please see MPH Epidemiology Practicum Guidelines for more information on practicum options and procedures).

 Epidemiology applicants are not required to identify a faculty supervisor, or practicum placements, prior to admission.
 Practicum opportunities will be presented to students admitted to the program.
 Applicants wishing to work, or apply for research funds, with a specific DLSPH supervisor are encouraged to explore this as early as possible, understanding that these arrangements are conditional on an acceptance into the MPH program through the same annual admissions process.